 FILMING AND RELEASE

-Speaking of directors, Miller is leading the way with his writing and directing partner Phil Lord, the same duo that directed the 21 Jump Street films as well as The LEGO Movie.
-They didn’t write the script though, as those duties went to Star Wars royalty Lawrence Kasdan, the man who penned The Empire Strikes Back and Return of the Jedi.
+The script was written by Star Wars royalty Lawrence Kasdan, the man who penned The Empire Strikes Back and Return of the Jedi.
 He co-wrote this Han Solo prequel with his son, Jon Kasdan.

 CAST: CHARACTERS WE ALREADY KNOW